 And so, with that?
 Welcome to the Fog.

-(Programming Note: A lot of the material here–meaning pretty much everything that’s dated prior to August 1st, 2011–originally was posted to my LiveJournal.
-When I set up this new space, I imported everything from there to here, but that process, unfortunately, doesn’t include any comments attached to various entries.
+(Programming Note: Pretty much everything dated prior to August 1st, 2011 originally was posted to my LiveJournal.
+When I set up this new space, I imported everything from there to here but that process, unfortunately, doesn’t include any comments attached to various entries.
 That sucks, frankly, because a lot of those comments fostered some pretty cool discussions.
 That’s just one of the reasons I’ve elected to maintain the archive over on that platform, at least until such time as I find or figure out a way to bring those comments to their counterpart entries over here.
 Meanwhile, play on, boys and girls.)

 Hello Dayton, Im a big fan of your work!
 I was stoked to hear your interview on trekcast a while ago, and I decided to pose a question.
 I understand I you’re too busy to “listen to my demo.”
 Anyhow I have an interesting idea for a star trek story, one that I’m dying to write, or read if someone else would write it.
 My question is: is it worth it to even try, or is there no way to get it written and out to people?
 My one option my be an audio production via podcast.
 Anyhow, thanks!